coderello/laraflash/docs/2.0/installation.md

 After that you need to register the `\Coderello\Laraflash\Middleware\HandleLaraflash::class` middleware after the `\Illuminate\Session\Middleware\StartSession::class` one in the `app\Http\Kernel.php`

+> {danger} Package will not work properly without the middleware registration.

 ## Publishing the config

 You can publish the config file with: